MichelleDuque/duque_de_la_rosa_michelle_romero_contreras_maria_camila_dynamic_page/README.md

 # DYNAMIC TEAM PAGE

-Responsive dynamic website of Nut drink from the New Orleans based World Bottling Company.
+Dynamic website of Nut drink from the New Orleans based World Bottling Company.

 ## Contributing